 The flu vaccine is recommended for the following children:

 Nursery / pre-school children (aged 2, 3 and 4 years old)

-The nasal flu vaccine can't be given to children under two years.
+The nasal flu vaccine has been given to children in schools across the UK since 2013.

 Children with a long-term medical condition

 We recommend the flu vaccine for children with any of the following long-term medical conditions:

 - chronic respiratory disease or asthma that requires continuous or repeated use of inhaled or systemic steroids

 - chronic heart disease

 - a suppressed immune system due to disease or treatment like chemotherapy